 With his wife, Anina Bennett, he created the groundbreaking science fiction series Heartbreakers, about a team of female clones, which debuted in Dark Horse Presents in 1989.
 Paul’s innovative art for their graphic novel Heartbreakers Meet Boilerplate was nominated for an Eisner Award.
 In 2000 he created online stories about Boilerplate, a mechanical soldier at the turn of the previous century, that garnered international media coverage.

 Most recently, Paul collaborated with Anina on the unique illustrated historical/science fiction books Boilerplate: History’s Mechanical Marvel (expanding on his earlier short stories) and Frank Reade: Adventures in the Age of Invention.
-His current project is an historical comic book series titled Aztec Empire, about the Aztecs’ defeat by Spanish invaders, with artist David Hahn.
+His current project is an historical comic book series titled Aztec Empire, about the fall of the Aztec, with artist David Hahn.